Enumeration of graphs with a heavy-tailed degree sequence: Main results

 \section{Main results}

 \lab{sec:results}

-Recall from Section~\ref{s:intro} the definition of the `moment' $M_k$ and maximum degree $\Delta$.
+Recall from Section~\ref{s:intro} the definition of the ``moment'' $M_k$ and maximum degree $\Delta$.
 We will give an asymptotic estimate of $g({\bf d})$ when $M_2$ (and perhaps also $M_3$ and $M_4$) does not grow too fast compared with $M_1$ without any additional restriction on $\Delta$.
-We assume throughout this paper that $\Delta= d_1\ge d_2\ge\cdots\ge d_n\ge 1$, since results for graphs with vertices of degree 0 then follow trivially.
+We assume throughout this paper that every component in ${\bf d}$ is at least 1 since results for graphs with vertices of degree 0 then follow trivially.
 For a valid degree sequence, $M_1$ must be even.
 For brevity, we do not restate this trivial constraint in the hypotheses of our results.
 We use the Landau notation $o$ and $O$.
 All asymptotics in this paper refers to $n\to\infty$.

 Random graphs with given degree sequence ${\bf d}$ can be generated by the pairing model.
 This is a probability space consisting of $n$ distinct bins $v_i$ (representing the $n$ vertices), $1\le i\le n$, each containing $d_i$ points, and all points are uniformly at random paired (i.e.\ the points are partitioned uniformly at random subject to each part containing exactly two points).
 We call each element in this probability space a {\em pairing}, and two paired points (points contained in the same part) is called a {\em pair}.
 Let $\Phi$ denote the set of all pairings.
 Then $|\Phi|$ equals the number of matchings on $M_1$ points, and \be \lab{phi} |\Phi| = \frac{ M_1!}{2^{M_1/2}(M_1/2)!} =\sqrt 2(M_1/e)^{M_1/2}\big(1+O( M_1^{-1})\big). \ee For each $\P\in\Phi$, let $G(\P)$ denote the multigraph generated by $\P$ by representing bins as vertices and pairs as edges.
 Thus, $G(\P)$ has degree sequence ${\bf d}$.
 It is easy to see that every simple graph with degree sequence ${\bf d}$ corresponds to exactly $\prod_{i=1}^n d_i!$ distinct pairings in $\Phi$.
 Hence, by letting $\G^*(n,{\bf d})$ denote the probability space of the random multigraphs generated by the pairing model, it follows immediately that